Friday

 “That’s good enough.”

-"We know you have a day job.
-And we're not rich people, never wanted it, never needed it.
-But we're well enough off.
-But the thing is, if you're interested, Gracie could use some help in the kitchen, even if she says she doesn't.
+“We know you have a day job.
+And we’re not rich people—never wanted it, never needed it.
+We’re well enough off, but the thing is, if you’re interested, Gracie could use some help in the kitchen, even if she says she doesn’t.

 Grace began to speak, but he held up his hand.
 She stopped, smiling faintly.